phoenix-artistrys/server-one/README.md

-# Phoenix Server One
+# Phoenix Server One (For publicly downloadable content)

-An online store and archive for phoenix files.
+An online store and archive for publicly downloadable phoenix files.

 # !!!IMPORTANT!!!